oracle-livelabs/spatial-graph/spatial/return-geojson/return-geojson.md

 ### Objectives

 In this lab, you will:

 * Explore native JSON handing in Oracle Autonomous Database
 * Convert tables with geometries to GeoJSON documents to support developer integration

 ### Prerequisites

-* Completion of Lab 3: Prepare Spatial Data
+* Completion of Lab 3: Prepare spatial data

 ## Task 1: Construct GeoJSON document from query results